ionides/531w22/syllabus.md

 + Directly copied text must be in quotation marks.
 Directly copied equations must be explicitly referenced to the source.
 Adapted or paraphrased material take from a source should be referenced.

-+ It is expected that you will consult the notes.
-However, putting explicit references (e.g., 531 class notes, slide 10 of chapter 3) may still be useful to document your sources.
++ It is expected that you will consult the notes and the course Piazza site.
+However, putting explicit references (e.g., 531 class notes, slide 10 of chapter 3) is still appropriate as documentation of your sources.

-+ The reader should not have to carry out detective work to figure out correctly which parts of the homework are attributable to a source. **Full credit requires being explicit about which parts you did without any collaboration or other source, as well as being explicit about which parts did use each source.** Specific references to a page of the notes, or material on a previous course web page, or a page of the textbook, or a Stack Overflow page.
++ The reader should not have to carry out detective work to figure out correctly which parts of the homework are attributable to a source.
+Specific references to a page of the notes, or material on a previous course web page, or a page of the textbook, or a Stack Overflow page, can help with this.
+If the reader cannot readily tell what part of the homework is attributable to each source, that is a defect in the scholarship.

 + The midterm and final project will also have a substantial grading component allocated to clear and scholarly assignment of credit to sources.